 Technical/Functional (Line) Expertise

-Effective organizational, technical and problem-solving skills.
+Effective communication, organizational, and technical/problem-solving skills.

 Putting the patient at the center